Golden Axe Warrior

 Golden Axe Warrior is a 1991 action-adventure video game developed and published by Sega for the Master System.
 A spin-off of the Golden Axe series, the player controls a male human warrior in the fictional country of Firewood as they try to avenge the death of their parents by defeating the tyrant Death Adder and recovering nine missing crystals.

 In a deviation from previous Golden Axe titles, the game incorporates gameplay similar to The Legend of Zelda.
 The player navigates an overworld and dungeons from a top-down perspective, defeating enemies, collecting items and discovering secrets.
 Traditional role-playing game elements, such as exploring towns, are also implemented.

-Golden Axe Warrior is often subject to mixed critical reception, due to its similarities to titles in The Legend of Zelda series released around the time.
+Golden Axe Warrior is often subject to mixed critical reception, due to its similarities to The Legend of Zelda and Zelda II: The Adventure of Link.
 The game was re-released on the Xbox 360 and PlayStation 3 as part of the 2009 compilation Sonic's Ultimate Genesis Collection.